Authentication / Improper Access Control

 Description

-Improper Access Control is an IT vulnerability that enables an individual to gain access to unauthorized information or resources.
-This vulnerability is categorized under Authentication and can be found in Web and API applications.
-According to the Common Weakness Enumeration (CWE) directory, Improper Access Control is defined as "a weakness that is related to a system's ability to restrict or prevent unauthorized access to resources or functionality" (CWE-284).
-The Open Web Application Security Project (OWASP) Testing Guide outlines a number of tests that can be used to detect Improper Access Control, such as authentication testing, authorization testing and session management testing (OWASP Testing Guide v4).
+Improper Access Control (CWE-284) is an IT vulnerability that enables an individual to gain access to unauthorized information or resources.
+This vulnerability is categorized under Authentication and can be found in Web applications and APIs.
+The OWASP Web Security Testing Guide (WSTG) outlines a number of tests that can be used to detect Improper Access Control, such as authentication testing, authorization testing and session management testing.

 Risk